bitlyte-ai/apples2oranges/README.md

    ```bash
    npm run tauri build
    ```
-   Please note we currently recommend running the developer version instead.
+   Please note we currently recommend running the developer version instead as it has access to more features.

    The built app will be in `src-tauri/target/release/bundle/macos/apples2oranges.app`